mbernste/mbernste.github.io/_posts/2022-10-02-row_reduction.md

 In this post, we will discuss how one can solve for this exact solution using a process called called **row reduction** which entails performing a series of algebraic operations on the system.
 We will then show how the row reduction algorithm can be represented as a process that entails multiplying $\boldsymbol{A}$ by a series of matrices called **elementary matrices** in order to convert $\boldsymbol{A}$ to the identity matrix.
 Each elementary matrix represents a single step of the row reduction algorithm.

 Finally, we will discuss how viewing row reduction this way, we can reveal an elegant mathematical structure regarding invertible matrices: they form a [mathematical group](https://en.wikipedia.org/wiki/Group_(mathematics)).
 That is, you can always convert one invertible matrix to another by multiplying it by some third invertible matrix!
-Importantly, this third invertible matrix can be recovered from the row reduction algorithm.
+The group formed by invertible matrices is called the **general linear group**.

 Row reduction
 --------------